supermarsx/openai-codex-userscript/readme.md

 * Toggle the repository sidebar that lists detected repositories.
 * Toggle the version sidebar that displays branches for the selected repository.
 * Enable auto-archiving when a task is merged or closed.
+* Import or export your prompt suggestions as a JSON file.

 The chosen settings are stored in `localStorage` so they apply whenever the script runs.
 By default both repository and version sidebars are visible while auto-archiving for merged and closed tasks is disabled.
 These behaviours can be toggled from the settings modal.

+## Prompt history

+Click the book icon in the action bar to open the history modal.
+It lists your previous prompts up to the limit defined by `historyLimit` (50 by default).
+A search box filters entries while buttons let you preview, restore or delete individual prompts.
+Use the **Clear** button to remove all stored history.
+Entries are kept in the `gpt-prompt-history` key of `localStorage`.

 ## Theme styling